 1. Search for rare and unique wildflowers.

 Western Australia’s wildflower season sees flowers bloom from the top of the state to the bottom, for almost half a year.
 In the South West, buds start to show in August, with full bloom traditionally around October/November.
 Looking for the best places to find wildflowers in the South West.
-Try the Stirling Range, Porongurup, D’Entrecasteaux, Bibbulmun Track and Wellington National Parks, Boranup Forest and the Cape to Cape Track.
+Try the Stirling Range (where you can take a guided wildflower walk at Stirling Range Retreat), Porongurup, D’Entrecasteaux, Bibbulmun Track and Wellington National Parks, Boranup Forest and the Cape to Cape Track.

 2. Climb a tree.